ketsubouchi/cookie-garden-helper-reloaded/README.md

 Import the CookieGardenHelper-reloaded folder to `<steam>\SteamApps\common\Cookie Clicker\resources\app\mods\local` There should only be info.txt and main.js in that folder, no sub-folders

+## How to full auto
+Turn ON auto-harvest, auto-plant, and  auto plot.
+Plot and setting will be set automatically to complete all seeds.

+Caution 1: Total seed cost is several million CPS.

+Caution 2: You should unlock JQB and Duketator by manual savescumming.
+Because these steps take very long time.

 ## How it works

 To begin, click the button ***CGHR*** at the bottom of your